Meterius/serverless-aws-auto-resource-names/README.md

 # Serverless Aws Auto Resource Names

 This is a plugin for the [Serverless Framework](https://serverless.com/).
-When "aws" is used as the provider this plugin will automatically insert names for the resources or output exports for which none are specified.
+When "aws" is used as the provider, this plugin will automatically insert names for the resources, and if enabled exports, for which none are specified.

 ## Name Generation